intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/02/infrastructure_setup.md

         !!!
 Note
             When no longer needed, the virtual Python environment can be deactivated by executing `deactivate`.

-5. On the Registration Platform, execute the following command to trigger the merge of all individual `.csv` files to a single *input JSON file* using the PCCS Admin Tool (after adjusting the command line options to your environment).
+5. On the Registration Platform, execute the following command to trigger the merge of all individual `.csv` files to a single *platform list file* using the PCCS Admin Tool (after adjusting the command line options to your environment).
     By default, the result file is called `platform_list.json`.

     === "CentOS Stream 9"